 Askew Village shops

-Askew Village is a haven for independent businesses with specialist retailers such as The Ginger Pig butcher, October 26 bakery where sourdough bread is made by hand on-site, Leiths School of Food and Wine, Laveli bakery and the much-loved Askew Wine.
+Askew Village is a haven for independent businesses with specialist retailers such as The Ginger Pig butcher, October 26 bakery and bookshop where sourdough bread is made by hand on-site, Leiths School of Food and Wine, Laveli bakery and the much-loved Askew Wine.

 One of the most notable boutiques in the area is J.W.Beeton, a family-run lifestyle store originally opened in 1996 in Notting Hill.
 Having moved to Askew Road in 2015, J.W.
 Beeton caters to men, women, and children with an eclectic selection of products from upcoming labels.